top of page

 You'll still need to confirm measurements with your contractor, order physical samples, and adjust for your specific space.

-• AI cannot verify if tile undertones clash in your lighting
+• Verify if tile undertones clash in your lighting

-• AI cannot ensure your faucet, shower trim, and hardware match in person
+• Ensure your faucet, shower trim, and hardware match in person

-• AI cannot simulate how all materials interact once installed
+• Simulate how all materials interact once installed

-• AI cannot flag dye lot risk, lead time conflicts, or discontinued products
+• Flag dye lot risk, lead time conflicts, or discontinued products

-• AI cannot replace the sensory reality of a finished room
+• Replace the sensory reality of a finished room

-This is why so many DIY bathrooms look slightly “off,” even when every individual piece looked good online.
+That's why SO many DIY bathrooms look slightly “off,” even when every individual piece looked good online.

 Frequently Asked Questions